-Moving to the other extreme of EurAsia, Japan, which before 1500 was hardly affected by the processes of state formation and hierarchisation that had occurred on the mainland.
+Moving further east, Japan, before 1500, was hardly affected by the processes of state formation and hierarchization that had occurred on the mainland.
 The first Chinese reports about the island mentioned that it was quite uncivilized as men and women were considered equal (Silva-Grondin 2010).
-It is striking that are suggestions that Japan before (and during) the Kamakura period (1185-1392) should be considered a matriarchal society (Lebra et al 1976).
-This gradually changed after the 14th century, but still during the Tokugawa period, women had a relatively strong position in the family, and were even allowed to deny marriage if they were willing to remain with their parents to take care of them (Sugano 2003, pp. 187-188).
+Strikingly there are suggestions that Japan before (and during) the Kamakura period (1185-1392) should be considered a matriarchal society (Lebra et al. 1976).
+This gradually changed after the fourteenth century, but even during the Tokugawa period, women had a relatively strong position in the family and were even allowed to deny marriage if they were willing to remain with their parents to take care of them (Sugano 2003, pp. 187-188).

 It therefore seems that we find confirmation of the exceptional position of women at both ends of the continent.
-Another way to answer the question when and why this spatial pattern in gender inequality in EurAsia appeared, is via historical and archeological research that documents the decline of the position of women in ancient societies.
-Wright (2007) in a recent analysis of the evolution of gender relations in the first urban societies in Mesopotamia between 6000 and 2000 BC confirmed the hypothesis that it was the growth of urban society in the late 4th Millennium that gave rise to patriarchal systems and that the status of women declined during the corresponding process of state formation.
-A recent comparative analysis of ancient civilizations summarized the evidence about inequality as follows: 'In early civilizations ... inequality was regarded as a normal condition and injustice as a personal misfortune....
+Another way to answer the question when and why this spatial pattern in gender inequality in Eurasia appeared is via historical and archaeological research that documents the decline of the position of women in ancient societies.
+Wright (2007), in a recent analysis of the evolution of gender relations in the first urban societies in Mesopotamia between 6000 and 2000 BC, confirmed the hypothesis that it was the growth of urban society in the late Fourth Millennium that gave rise to patriarchal systems and that the status of women declined during the corresponding process of state formation.
+A recent comparative analysis of ancient civilizations summarized the evidence about inequality as follows:

+In early civilizations...inequality was regarded as a normal condition and injustice as a personal misfortune....
 Structures based on differential power were pervasive.
 Every child was born into and socialized by a family that was internally hierarchized in the image of the state.
 The subordination of children to their parents and, to varying degrees, of wives to their husbands went unquestioned....
 Young people were expected to obey older people, especially older men.
-'Father', 'king', and 'god' were often synonymous and metaphors for power....
-If egalitarian social organization was known to people in early civilizations, it was a feature of small-scale and usually despised societies beyond the pale' (Trigger 2003, pp. 142).
+'Father', 'king', and 'god' were often synonymous and metaphors for power. ...
+If egalitarian social organization was known to people in early civilizations, it was a feature of small-scale and usually despised societies beyond the pale.
+(Trigger 2003, pp. 142)